xiyao65/multiblockHankelMatrices.jl/README.md

 This is a Julia package related to Multiblock Hankel Matrices structures.
 It mainly used for spectral compressed seeing and has several functions implemented with FFT.

-Fast matrix multiplication and division for Toeplitz, Hankel and circulant matrices in Julia
+Fast matrix multiplication for multiblock Hankel matrices in Julia

 ## Note